patrickthebold/patrickthebold.github.io/content/posts/how-to-not-build-a-react-app.md

 ## Connect the sockets

 I'm hoping to have a small backend app so that my frontend can serve as a larger example.
-Of course we need to check out the docs for the [websocket](https://github.com/websockets/ws#use-the-nodejs-streams-api) and the [tcp connection](https://github.com/websockets/ws#use-the-nodejs-streams-api).
+Of course, we need to check out the docs for the [websocket](https://github.com/websockets/ws#use-the-nodejs-streams-api) and the [tcp connection](https://github.com/websockets/ws#use-the-nodejs-streams-api).

 I ended up with [cf45eee](https://github.com/patrickthebold/mpd-bridge/blob/cf45eee7a5221276fca7bd37f79b8c8d3d36f275/index.mjs)
 ```js